About Carbon LDP

-Much like web pages, clients can retrieve a Carbon document by URL.
+Much like web pages, clients can retrieve a Carbon LDP document by URL.
 However, most web pages are semi-structured and designed to be rendered in a web browser for human consumption.
-Carbon resources are represented by fully structured data.
+Carbon LDP resources are represented by fully structured data.
 This makes them both easily transformed into HTML for rendering in a browser and more easily understood and processed by machines.
 This leads to a host of computational benefits and integration capabilities not afforded by typical application architectures.
-Applications powered by Carbon are ready for the next Web.
+Applications powered by Carbon LDP are ready for the Semantic Web.

 Carbon LDP includes a Workbench - a graphical user interface that helps you visualize and manage data outside of your custom application.

 The Workbench provides a convenient way to create and list resources.
 It features a Document Explorer for visualizing the documents, data, and links that exist in your application.
 It also features a SPARQL Client so that you can compose queries and inspect data outside of your client-side application code.
 The Workbench itself is open-source.
 Developed as a Carbon LDP application using Angular, it provides code that developers can use as an example of how to build rich, single-page applications using popular front-end frameworks and Carbon LDP.

 The concept of Linked Data can and should exist behind the firewall and beyond.
 Linked Data is a concept that embraces all types of data (structured and unstructured) and allows that data to be connected and related.
 Linked Data is represented in a graph based model (networks) versus a more rigid table model.
 Because graphs are networks of information and can be readily connected, they are semantic – they have the ability to be self-describing and can convey statements about what the graph data mean.
 In short, as relationships grow, the Linked Data structure can infer relationships to extend the knowledge of the data and therefore create a "knowledge graph".